sreanior/Neutrophils_in_CRSwNP/README.md

 # Neutrophils_in_CRSwNP
-Neutrophils in Chronic Rhinosinusitis with Nasal Polyps
+The scRNA-sequencing data of neutrophils in chronic rhinosinusitis with nasal polyps